One of our favorite summer cocktails, a Blueberry Cucumber Moscow Mule – a great combo of fresh blueberries and cucumbers with vodka and ginger beer!

 - 5-6 blueberries

-- Place the blueberries and cucumber slice into the bottom of a glass.
+Place the blueberries and cucumber slices in the bottom of a copper mug.

-- Using a muddler, completely macerate the blueberries and cucumber slice.
+Using a muddler, completely macerate the blueberries and cucumber.

-- Stir and garnish with a blueberry and cucumber.
+Stir and garnish with a blueberry and a cucumber slice.

 Mule Science Moscow Mule Copper Mugs - Set of 4 - 100% HANDCRAFTED - Pure Solid Copper Mugs 16 oz Gift Set with BONUS: Highest Quality Cocktail Copper Straws, Coasters and Shot Glass!